SugarcaneDefender/z-waif/README.md

 - 🍄 Vtuber Integration &nbsp; &nbsp; &emsp; &emsp; ღゝ◡╹ )ノ♡

 	- Uses VTube Studio, and any compatible models!
- 	- Ability to send emotes to the model, based on thier actions.
+ 	- Ability to send emotes to the model, based on their actions.
 	- Idle / Speaking animation.
 - 💾 Enhanced Memory &nbsp; &nbsp; &nbsp; &emsp; &emsp; (ー_ーゞ
 	- Add Lorebook entries, for your waifu to remember a wide array of info as needed.